 Rewind a couple of years, and we made a visit to The Basha Cuisine with our daughter.
 She has always been an adventurous soul when it comes to testing various cuisines.
 This may be the reason we have been so willing to expand our palettes, by visiting the unique restaurants that can be found tucked away around Kansas City.
 This specific purveyor of Mediterranean cuisine can be found just off of Metcalf Avenue at 7016 W. 105th Street in Overland Park.
-It’s a little difficult to locate, but well worth the effort.
+It’s a little difficult to locate, but well worth the effort, as it offers plenty of reclined elegance during meal time.

 We had just finished a visit to the Johnson County Museum and were looking for something unusual for a late lunch.
 (You can read about the museum here>) Wanting to go somewhere that would have a menu that allowed us to sample a variety of their dishes, we remembered The Basha Cuisine.
 Since we had taken our time at the museum, we arrived at the restaurant in the middle of the afternoon.
 This allowed us to have the place almost to ourselves, but not completely.
 During the week they close between 2:00 pm and 5:00 pm, but not on Fridays and Saturdays.